 How will posters be displayed?

-What happens to my abstract after the meeting?
+What happens to my poster after the meeting?

-Abstracts and posters are published in a booklet that will be published online, which is attended by cancer center directors, administrators, and physician clinical leaders.
+Abstracts and posters will be published in a digital book online and distributed in a printed book at the 2023 AACI/CCAF Annual Meeting, which is attended by cancer center directors, administrators, and physician clinical leaders.
 By submitting an abstract and poster, you give AACI permission to publish these materials.
 Your abstract will also be available for review on the AACI CRI abstracts and posters webpage for up to one year or until the next AACI CRI Annual Meeting.